 together with the process adviser, conduct practical laboratory

 work, and practise making a presentation in a discussion class

 mid-way through the course.
 The project is concluded by a project

 The project starts with a planning phase, in which the groups define the project.
 Then the groups draft research protocols, which includes purpose of the experiment, materials and methods, a detailed step by step procedure, as well as statistical deliberations.
 The research protocol will be discussed with- and approved by the adviser prior to experimental start.
 The nature of the laboratory work will vary from project to project, but may consist of method setup, pre-formulation studies and testing in vitro.
 The students will make ongoing laboratory journals to give them practice in process evaluation.
 All students must contribute equally to the group work.

 At the end of the course each group will write up a project report based on literature studies and the research conducted.
-The report is expected to be build up as a scientific paper containing an abstract, introduction, materials and methods, reults, discussion, and a conclusion.
+The report is expected to be build up as a scientific report containing an abstract, introduction, theoretical background, materials and methods, reults, discussion, and a conclusion.